-Delivering what’s been promised and keeping your buyer’s identity a secret is key, according to a paper by researchers at Ohio State University’s department of sociology, published in the Journal of Quantitative Criminology.
-It’s the first study that examines the network of an encrypted, drug distribution network in order to provide observations on its users.
+Delivering what’s been promised and keeping your buyer’s identity a secret is key, according to a paper by researchers at Ohio State University’s department of sociology that was published in the Journal of Quantitative Criminology.
+It’s the first study that examines the network of an encrypted drug distribution network in order to provide observations on its users.

 “The accessibility and ease of purchasing illegal drugs online opens up a global market where buyers and sellers are no longer constrained by locality and buyers have more options and diversity in product selection,” Dana Haynie, a professor of sociology at Ohio State and co-author of the study, said in a press release.

 The researchers collected data from all transactions involving opioid dealers in one large drug distribution market on the dark web over a six-month period.
 All the information the researchers collected was available to anyone within the market — which can only be accessed anonymously with Tor — including the usernames of buyers and sellers, and even evaluations that can be given by both parties following every transaction.
 Seller’s reputation scores helped researchers calculate their trustworthiness.
 The study gathered information from 57 sellers and 706 buyers.